alandrade21/electron-arch/README.md

 This is an abstract super class for local electron app configurator class, with basic configuration functionalities already built.

+This class shows dialogs, so the main window must be initialized before its use.

 To use:

 ```typescript